Daniel-418/alx-low_level_programming/0x1A-hash_tables/README.md

-README for the hash table project on ALX
+Folder for the Hash Table project in ALX